igrishaev/pg2/docs/listen-notify.md

 (pg/query conn "") ;; an empty query
 ~~~

-It would be better if your SQL statement includes a comment saying you're
+It's better to unclude a comment into the query saying you're polling
-polling notifications.
-Thus, a DBA who is watching SQL logs won't ask you "what
+notifications.
+Thus, a DBA who is watching SQL logs won't ask you "what a hell
-a hell are you doing?":
+are you doing?":

 ~~~clojure
 (pg/query conn "-- polling notifications")
 ~~~

 There is a special function `poll-notifications` that behaves better.
 First, it
-doesn't send any queries at all.
+doesn't send any queries to the server.
 Instead, it checks if there is something
 available in an input stream bound to a socket and if yes, reads messages from a
 stream.
 Second, it returns a number of notifications it has got: